December 25th, 2015

 'Please Do not Feed the Birds' was an ephemeral installation inspired by a residency I completed through the Artist Volunteer Center in 2014, 'Engaging Artists'.
 Over the course of six weeks, I, along with thirteen other residents, volunteered at various homeless organizations within the city and had weekly discussions about this important topic with arts activists, curators, and other prominent volunteers.

 There are over 67,000 homeless people in New York City, according to the 2014 Annual Homeless Assessment Report.
-In response to this statistic, I created 67 cast glass pigeons and sparrows and installed them in Tompkins Square Park in the East Village of Manhattan.
+In response to this statistic, I created 67 cast glass pigeons and starlings and installed them in Tompkins Square Park in the East Village of Manhattan.
 The birds were then left in place, to be taken by viewers and passers-by.
 On the bottom of each individual bird was a QR code which links to this page.

 I find a disconcerting correlation between the homeless and pigeons, as both are treated in very similar manners.
 People pass them by without a second glance, dislike them, and call them dirty and irritating.
 But if one takes the time to truly look at them, pigeons are actually quite beautiful, intelligent creatures.
 They are simply trying to survive in a harsh environment.
 You will often hear warnings such as ‘Don’t feed the birds, they won’t leave you alone’.
 The same individuals who say this will use a similar inflection when they speak of the homeless: ‘Don’t give them money, they won’t leave you alone.’
 This is why I have chosen the pigeon as a representation of the homeless.
 Both are surviving in this urban landscape in a way that most of us could never imagine.